About stress in pre-teens and teenagers

 - Relax and unwind, especially before bed.
 This might be going for a walk, reading a book, having a relaxing bath, listening to some music or doing breathing exercises, muscle relaxation exercises or mindfulness exercises.

 - Sleep well.
-Pre-teens and teenagers need about 8-10 hours of sleep a night, and getting enough good-quality sleep can help your child feel more alert, positive and energetic.
+Pre-teens need 9-11 hours of sleep and teenagers need 8-10 hours of sleep a night.
+Getting enough good-quality sleep can help your child feel more alert, positive and energetic.
 Not getting enough sleep is one of the biggest causes of stress in teenagers.

 - Avoid alcohol and other drugs, including caffeine.
 Although older teenagers and adults often use alcohol and other substances to cope with stress, these substances make the symptoms of stress worse and can lead to other problems.